EmaSuriano/maintainable-icon-system-react/README.md

 > Demo Repository to setup an icon system that can be easily maintainable between React and React Native

-This repository serves as example of this article: [Building a Maintainable Icon System in React and React Native]()
+This repository serves as example of this article: [Building a Maintainable Icon System in React and React Native][article-link]

 ![Demo](https://user-images.githubusercontent.com/3399429/60707633-7bfb4700-9f0c-11e9-9279-8e8764c28bb9.png)

-Collection of icons used: Landmarks and Monuments from [FlatIcon]([article-link])
+Collection of icons used: Landmarks and Monuments from [FlatIcon](https://www.flaticon.com/packs/landmarks-and-monuments-18)

 ## Setup the project